petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 ## The role of interactive or non-automated processes

+If we agree with everything so far, that everything must be automated to the point that it only takes a single command to run, how do we go about building that pipeline?

+If we come up with a grand design that we think will take 72 hours to run and kick if off blindly, obviously there's a good chance it will fail early on and will need to be reworked.

 These workflows can be distinguished by how long "throwaway" work lives without being incorporated into the single source of truth.